lagdo/jaxon-adminer/README.md

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the Apache license.